 Coronavirus: Why COVID-19 cases are high in Mumbai compared to other cities in India

-New Delhi, Apr 09: The number of COVID-19 positive cases in Maharashtra has breached the 1,000 mark.
-However, several people believe that the increase in testing capacity has led to an increase in the positive cases.
+New Delhi, Apr 09: The number of COVID-19 positive cases in Maharashtra has breached the 1,000 marks.
+However, several people believe that the increase in testing capacity has revealed the right numbers.

 Taking Mumbai into consideration, the civic body called in the private labs to conduct tests and increase government testing laboratories in the state capital.